osmosis-labs/osmosis/x/ibc-hooks/contracts/crosschain-swaps/README.md

  * The chain needs a wasm execute middleware that executes a contract when receiving a wasm directive in the memo.
  * The swaprouter contract should be instantiated

-Optional:

-This contract can be configured to track the acks or timeouts of the sent packets.
-For that we needed:

- * The chain to provide a way to call a contract when the ack or timeout for a packet is received.
- * Instantiate the contract with the `track_ibc_sends` set to true.
-Defaults to false.

 ## Testing